hjkgrp/starter-hugo-research-group/content/post/2019-02-05-using-molsimplify-python-scripts/index.md

 ---
-title: Using molSimplify in Python scripts
+title: "Using molSimplify in Python scripts"
 subtitle:

 # Summary for listings and search engines